 The Empathy Tool can be a very helpful tool for parents because it allows us to draw from our own childhood experiences to relate to what our kids are going through.
 But it also allows us to just simply be their shoulder to cry on.
 We don’t have to worry about fixing any problem.
 And we don’t have to think of any heroic action to do or wise words to say to make our kids feel better.
 We just simply listen and show that we understand.
 Not in a “I’ve been there…done that…don’t worry about it” kind of way.
 Not in a one-upping our kids “Well, wait ’til hear MY story and what I went through” kind of way.
 But more in a sincere “I can relate to what you’re going through and I’m here to offer comfort and understanding with no strings attached.
 No parenting agenda.
 No lesson or lecture” kind of way.
 In fact, we don’t even have to share our own story with them, but we can use our own similar experience to draw more empathy from our hearts to theirs.
+And if we absolutely cannot relate, we can just be there to comfort them.
 When empathy comes first, our kids are more open to what we have to share and any advice we have to give.
 But many times, all kids need from us is the empathy.

 The Empathy Tool can easily be applied for any real-life moment kids face at any age.
 Really, all you have to remember is 2 words: “I understand.”
 By starting with empathy, you can ease a situation that could quickly escalate.